I don't really care about politics.

 Then, a Bernie Sanders supporter walks up and takes a seat at the table.

 Before you know it, everyone is talking about politics.
-You soon realize you're surrounded by anticapitalists and are caught in the crossfire of a sort of confirmation bias wankfest.
+You soon realize you're surrounded by anticapitalists (you will be) and are caught in the crossfire of a sort of confirmation bias wankfest.
 Remembering rule number 2, you don't get involved.
 But then the BernieBro asks your opinion.

 What do you do?